8 years at Gartner

 Postdoctoral Fellowship 1994, International Computer Science Institute, Berkeley

-M.S., with distinction, Computer Science (Computational Linguistics minor), Bonn University
+M.S., Computer Science (Computational Linguistics minor), Bonn University

 Ph.D., Machine Learning/Computer Science, Bielefeld University